hemamotiani/WiDS-Datathon-2025-Female-ADHD-Team3/README.md

 **Address the following:**

 * What are some of the limitations of your model?
+  - _Data Quality:_ Some columns had excessive missing values, and although we dropped them, this could have potentially removed valuable information.
+  - _Complexity of Features:_ Some features, particularly from the fMRI data, were difficult to interpret, which may have impacted the model’s ability to make accurate predictions.

 * What would you do differently with more time/resources?
+  - _Feature Engineering:_ We would explore more advanced feature engineering techniques to capture additional insights from the fMRI data, potentially involving more complex transformations or additional data sources.
+  - _Deep Learning Models:_ With more time, we would experiment with deep learning models like Convolutional Neural Networks (CNNs), which could better capture the spatial relationships in brain connectivity data.
 * What additional datasets or techniques would you explore?
+  - _Time-series Data:_ Incorporating time related data to analyze how ADHD symptoms evolve over time would provide deeper insights.
+  - _Neuroimaging Modalities:_ Exploring additional neuroimaging techniques (e.g., EEG, PET scans) could offer a more holistic view of brain activity patterns.
+  - _Fairness and Explainability Tools:_ Implementing tools for model explainability (e.g., SHAP values) to better understand the decision-making process of the model and ensure fairness across different demographic groups.

 ---